VIPER (rover): Project management

-The VIPER rover was part of the Lunar Discovery and Exploration Program managed by the Science Mission Directorate at NASA Headquarters, and was meant to support the crewed Artemis program.
+The VIPER rover is part of the Lunar Discovery and Exploration Program managed by the Science Mission Directorate at NASA Headquarters, and was meant to support the crewed Artemis program.
 NASA's Ames Research Center was managing the rover project.
 The hardware for the rover was designed by the Johnson Space Center, while the instruments were provided by Ames, Kennedy, and Honeybee Robotics.
 The project manager was Daniel Andrews, and the project scientist was Anthony Colaprete, who was implementing the technology developed for the now cancelled Resource Prospector rover.
 The estimated cost of the mission was US$250 million in October 2019.
 NASA said on 3 March 2021 that the new lifecycle cost for the mission was US$433.5 million.

 Both the launcher and the lander were competitively provided through Commercial Lunar Payload Services (CLPS) contractors, with Astrobotic providing the Griffin lander to deliver the rover, and SpaceX providing the Falcon Heavy launch vehicle.
 NASA was aiming to land the rover in September 2025 until the mission was canceled on 17 July 2024.